Leading Edge: High School Rising Juniors and Seniors

-- Give an example of someone you consider a good leader (ie. parent, coach, politician, historical figure, etc)?
+- Give an example of someone you consider a good leader?
 What makes this person a good leader?

-- What type of organizations would you be interested in completing a project for (ie. specific name of organization or category such as "arts" or "mental health")?
+- What type of organizations would you be interested in completing a project for (ie. specific name of organization or general category)?

 - Do you foresee any potential scheduling conflicts in regards to your personal calendar and the Leading Edge program dates?

 Program tuition is $500.
 This cost contributes to the cost of materials, meals, and transportation.
 Scholarship assistance is available.